 The following BIDs currently operate in Bristol:

-Organisations operate in Church Road, Coldharbour Road, Christmas Steps, Fishponds, Henleaze, Jacob’s Wells Road, Old Market, Stapleton Road and Westbury-on-Trym.
+Organisations operate in Church Road, Coldharbour Road, Christmas Steps, Fishponds, Henleaze, Jacob’s Wells Road, Old Market, Stapleton Road, Chandos Road and Westbury-on-Trym.
+Glos Rd Central operates in the area of Gloucester Road just above Pigsty Hill.

 Night Time Economy

-Night Time Industry and Tourism Economy (NITE) Watch is an industry group for all that operate between the hours of 5pm to 5am in Bristol’s night time economy.
+Night Time Industry and Tourism Economy (Night Watch) is an industry group for all that operate between the hours of 5pm to 5am in Bristol’s night time economy.

 It links together the businesses that work in the city’s night industries and business improvement districts with the Police and Council’s teams that service or regulate this economy.

-Find out more at the NITE Watch website.
+Find out more at the Night Watch website.

 Purple Flag is a nationally recognised accreditation process similar to the Blue Flag award for beaches.